IllusionMods/KoikatsuModdingTools/README.md

 * Make a pretty readme file
 * Write instructions and tutorials for all types of mods with pictures and explanations of all parts of the mod
 * Generate hard mods for testing purposes so that asset bundles can be replaced while the game is running and reloaded with RuntimeUnityEditor
+* Asset bundle extractor which can dump assets from exist asset bundles in to a KKModTools project